evg-pol/evg-pol/README.md

 # Hi, I'm Evgeniya Polyakova

-📈 Applied Econometrician| 🐍 Python Enthusiast | 🤖 Machine Learning Explorer
+📈 Data Analyst and Applied Econometrician| 🐍 Python Enthusiast | 🤖 Machine Learning Explorer

  I am a specialist in applied econometrics with an interest in Python and machine learning.